tektoncd/pipeline/docs/pipelineruns.md

 ### Configuring a failure timeout

 You can use the `timeouts` field to set the `PipelineRun's` desired timeout value in minutes.
-There are three sub-fields than can be used to specify failures timeout for the entire pipeline, for tasks, and for `finally` tasks.
+There are three sub-fields:
+- `pipeline`: specifies the timeout for the entire PipelineRun.
+Defaults to to the global configurable default timeout of 60 minutes.
+When `timeouts.pipeline` has elapsed, any running child TaskRuns will be canceled, regardless of whether they are normal Tasks or `finally` Tasks, and the PipelineRun will fail.
+- `tasks`: specifies the timeout for the cumulative time taken by non-`finally` Tasks specified in `pipeline.spec.tasks`.
+To specify a timeout for an individual Task, use `pipeline.spec.tasks[].timeout`.
+When `timeouts.tasks` has elapsed, any running child TaskRuns will be canceled, finally Tasks will run if `timeouts.finally` is specified, and the PipelineRun will fail.
+- `finally`: the timeout for the cumulative time taken by `finally` Tasks specified in `pipeline.spec.finally`.
+(Since all `finally` Tasks run in parallel, this is functionally equivalent to the timeout for any `finally` Task.)
+When `timeouts.finally` has elapsed, any running `finally` TaskRuns will be canceled, and the PipelineRun will fail.

+For example:

 ```yaml
 timeouts: